UNStats/gatsby-themes/site/src/pages/test.md

 occaecat sunt anim esse ea reprehenderit minim non consequat.

 1. [Internal link](/blog) should open in same tab when clicked.
-1. [External link](https://github.com/undataforum) should open in new tabl when clicked.
+1. [External link](https://github.com/undataforum) should also open in the same tab when clicked.

 ### Totam rem aperiam